 Which of the following is an advantage of a General Partnership when compared to a Corporation?For example, Google is a corporation.
 With a partnership, the owners are at risk should anything go wrong.
 With a corporation, the owners are generally protected.
 A partnership is set up easier and has less paperwork, legal requirements, and tax obligations than a corporation.
 Plus, you should choose partnership if you want to avail the following benefits from your business:

 - The more partners you have, the increased amount of capital you can expect to add into your business

 - More partners also mean that the management duties can be easily divided.
-This way, you don’t have carry out all management task on your own.
+This way, you don’t have to carry out all management tasks on your own.

 - Different partners bring diversified experience and skills to a business.
 Therefore, there are higher chances of prosperity.

 Legal requirements of setting up a partnership businessSo, you’ve found trusted business partners.
 And now that you know the difference between partnership and corporation, you’re confident that you want to choose partnership as the business entity.
 Though setting up a partnership business is easier than the legal procedures required to form LLCs and corporations, you’ll still require some legal work.
 To avoid getting into a conflict with any of the business partners, you’ll need to write a partnership agreement and get it signed by all partners.
 This document outlines the responsibilities and duties assigned to each partner, the details about profit/loss allocation among partners, and other important details.